 Patient privacy during consultations

-Coventry NHS Urgent Treatment Centre takes the privacy of patients very seriously and all appointments are carried out in a private consultation room.
+Coventry NHS Urgent Care Centre takes the privacy of patients very seriously and all appointments are carried out in a private consultation room.

 Rights and responsibilities